 NEW (left), ORIGINAL (right):

-While the difference is subtle, the result is that the overall aesthetic of the logo looks cleaner, more modern, and a lot more legible.
+While the difference is subtle, the result is that the overall aesthetic of the logo looks cleaner, more modern, and more legible.

 Colour options were the three primary brand colours—dark grey, red, or reversed (white).